kaltura/kaltura-player-js/docs/embed-types.md

 ## Auto Embed

 Auto embed is the recommended embed code for the Kaltura Player.
-It usews precise code and is good for getting a player or widget onto the page quickly and easily without any runtime customizations.<br>
+It uses precise code and is good for getting a player or widget onto the page quickly and easily without any runtime customizations.<br>

 Auto embed is optimized for packing a lots of resources into the initial request, allowing the player to be rendered quickly.
 <br>Here's how to use the auto embed code: